simonpoole/egm84/README.md

 # earth-gravitational-model [![Build Status](https://travis-ci.org/barbeau/earth-gravitational-model.svg?branch=master)](https://travis-ci.org/barbeau/earth-gravitational-model)

+This a fork of the below to get rid of a few warts and other stuff.

 A lightweight port of the GeoTools [EarthGravitationalModel](http://docs.geotools.org/latest/javadocs/org/geotools/referencing/operation/transform/EarthGravitationalModel.html) ([source code](https://github.com/geotools/geotools/blob/master/modules/plugin/referencing3D/src/main/java/org/geotools/referencing/operation/transform/EarthGravitationalModel.java)) that can be used on Android without requiring the entire GeoTools suite.

 From the original `EarthGravitationalModel.java` file: